File Care

 From DV, you can use Handbrake to create an MP4 video file with h264 video encoding and AAC audio encoding.
 This will create an access file that is suitable for web access, sharing on social media, adding to a content management system, or for file-sharing.
 This file will be smaller, no longer contain some properties of DV for future analysis, and the quality will not be as high as the original.

-You can download the MIPoPS Handbrake Access JSON data and add it to your Handbrake, to use the same recommended settings without having to configure them yourself.
+You can download the MIPoPS Handbrake Access presets (JSON data) and add it to your Handbrake, to use the same recommended settings without having to configure them yourself.

 Creating presentation derivatives